donbignose/flowtime.nvim/README.md

-# 🕒 FlowTime for NeoVim
+# 🕒 Flowtime for NeoVim

-FlowTime is a NeoVim plugin implemented in Lua, designed to help you manage your time effectively using the FlowTime/Flowmodoro technique.
+Flowtime is a NeoVim plugin implemented in Lua, designed to help you manage your time effectively using the FlowTime/Flowmodoro technique.
 This approach encourages focused work sessions followed by structured breaks, boosting productivity and maintaining balance. 🚀

 ## 🌟 Features